Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Considering Diet Changes

 Once your vet has confirmed pregnancy, make sure to mention diet to your vet.
 Starting about 35 days after breeding, your dog will need to be fed more often and with a more nutritionally balanced diet.
 Your vet may recommend special diets and supplements.

-Early Signs: Five Weeks
+Early Signs of Pregnancy: Five Weeks

 Usually, the first outward signs of pregnancy show about five weeks after breeding.
 They include slightly larger and darker nipples.
 It is always a good idea to take pictures of the nipples shortly after breeding, so you can compare color and size at five weeks.
-Also you may notice some slight weight gain, especially if you expect a large litter.
+You may notice some slight weight gain, especially if you expect a large litter.